fabien-ss/fabien-ss/README.md

 - 🛠️ My favorite debugging tool is... coffee!
 - 🕹️ I love building systems almost as much as I love classic video games.
-- 🎸 When not coding, you might find me jamming on my guitar or organizing tech meetups.
+- 🏋🏼‍♂️ When not coding, you might find me jogging or practising sports.
 - 🥇 My superpower?
 Turning "It works on my machine" into "It works in production!"
 - 🤹‍♂️ I'm the person who’ll automate his own chores just for the challenge.
 - 🙋‍♂️ Always open for a chat about code, tech, or ways to make the world a better place.